peterprescott/citation-graph/docs/README.rst

 ``reader.py``
 ^^^^^^^^^^^^^^^^^

-Contains class frameworks for parsing data from .bib files, .pdf files, and bibliographic/citation APIs respectively.
+Contains class frameworks for parsing data from .bib files (Bib), .pdf files (Pdf), and bibliographic/citation APIs (Api) respectively.

 Can be run directly if there is new data you want to save to the database.